 What is this really all about?

 Now, there is one other problem with this argument.
 It’s a hypothetical.
 It’s designed to evade the real issue.
 And what is the real issue?
 It’s you.
 This is your defense.
-You are not defending Dear Aunt Katie.
+You are not defending Dear ol’ Aunt Katie.
 You have only used her as a surrogate!
-This is your protest against obeying the Gospel and you are not even on your death bed!
+This is your protest against obeying the Gospel the correct way; and you are not even on your death bed!
 You are able to respond.
 You are able to get baptized.
 This argument is an emotional protest against you yourself obeying the Biblical Plan of Salvation.

 If we really wanted to know what God does for people on their death bed, why do we invent such emotional fabrications?
 Why not simply go to the scriptures and ask God.
 Look at 2 Kings 20.
 Hezekiah was on his death bed, he sincerely prayed to God and God gave him fifteen more years to live and get his life right!
 Somehow, I am pretty sure God knows how to save truly sincere people and provide ample opportunity for a good heart to respond.

-Is it not strange that we cherish the “Sinner’s Prayer” for salvation and accept it as perfectly fine, even though it has no Biblical basis; but claim baptism is a work of man and yet there is so much written regarding baptism in the scriptures?
-In our scenario above, If this person did not do something before their death, there would be a consequence.

 Why even reach out to the lost if God just lets people into Heaven based on the content of their heart?
+Is it not strange that we cherish the “Sinner’s Prayer” for salvation and accept it as perfectly fine, even though it has no Biblical basis; but claim baptism is a work of man and yet God has given so much direction regarding baptism in the scriptures?
+In both scenarios above, If this person did not “do” something before their death, there would be lost.

-In both of the scenarios we have explored, a person had to respond to the Gospel.
+In both of the scenarios we have explored, a person had to respond to the Gospel in order to be saved.
+They had to take some sort of action.
 Which response do you think is scripturally correct?
 Saying a prayer for salvation, or having a faith that obeys?

-Dana Haynes
+Enjoy!Dana Haynes